thepriyanshukaushik/Dictionary-App/README.md

 # Dictionary-App
-This is my Repo about Dictionary app formed using html, css and javaScript using API methos of Js.
+This is my Repo about Dictionary app formed using html, css and javaScript using API methods of Js.
+By which you an get any word definition as well as example.